 Best Samsung phones 2020

 Release date: February 2019 | Weight: 175g | Dimensions: 157.6 x 74.1 x 7.8mm | OS: Android 9 | Screen size: 6.4-inch | Resolution: 1440 x 3040 | CPU: Snapdragon 855 / Exynos 9820 | RAM: 8/12GB | Storage: 128GB/512GB/1TB | Battery: 4,100mAh | Rear camera: 12MP + 12MP + 16MP | Front camera: 10MP + 8MP

 As Samsung’s latest and greatest S-range flagship, is it any wonder that the Samsung Galaxy S10 Plus tops this list?

 It’s a big upgrade over the previous year’s model, with a new all-screen design, enabled by Samsung ditching bezels in favor of a punch-hole camera.
 Speaking of the camera, you get three on the back and two on the front, making this a very versatile camera phone.

 The fingerprint scanner is in the screen now, which is far more ideal than it being on the back, and there’s a big 4,100mAh battery, which gives the Galaxy S10 Plus a lot of life.
 So much so you might even consider using the new Wireless PowerShare feature to juice up other devices with it.

-The Galaxy S10 Plus also has a massive 6.4-inch screen and all the power you’d expect from a flagship in 2019.
+The Galaxy S10 Plus also has a massive 6.4-inch screen and all the power you’d expect from a flagship.
 It’s Samsung’s best and at the time of writing also tops our list of the best smartphones from any manufacturer.